solid-lines/dhis2-metadata-checkers/README.md

 # check_link_programRuleVariable_de.py
 This script checks if the tracked entity attribute associated to a program rule variable exists and belongs to the program (or the tracked entity type) that the program rule is associated to.

+# check_de_ps_pss.py
+This script checks if the data elements associated to a program stage are used in the program stage instance.

 Groups and Sets that they are expected to be conformed by more than one element:

 * programIndicatorGroups: programIndicators